misternerd/docker-files/README.md

   then just close the browser instead of settings things back.
 * [Chrome](chrome) Useful for DRM related testing, as it already bundles Widevine.
 Also bundles security fixes faster than Brave, which might be a pro for security related tasks.
+* [OpenVPN](openvpn): Runs OpenVPN in a container, allows other containers to connect to the Internet through the VPN connection.
+Check out the [README](openvpn/README.md) in the subfolder.